Chirality in $(\vec{p},2p)$ reactions induced by proton helicity

 In the present study, we discussed $A_z$ in analogy with the Maris effect and its mechanism based on the absorption effect, selection of $\bm{K}_N$, and effective $NN$ interaction.
 As mentioned in the introduction, in the $\vec{d}\vec{p}$ breakup reaction study~\cite{Meyer04}, relatively small but similar behavior of $A_z$ is reported from both experimental data and theoretical calculations using realistic nuclear forces.
 Up to here, we have shown the application of $A_z$ as a measure of axial vector component embedded in nuclear structures (i.e. the direction of $l$, when pinned by the spin orientation).
 On the other hand, we also consider that $A_z$ could be also sensitive to the axial vector coupling of nuclear interactions.
 For example, the rank-1 part of $3N$ force~\cite{FUKUI2024138839} might be investigated by $A_z$, as discussed in Ref.~\cite{Knutson94} for three-nucleon systems.
-Also, a combined analysis using both $A_y$ and $A_z$ will be important for identifying the breakdown of origins in observed asymmetry.
+A possible advantage of this type of reaction is that the interacting nucleons are detected as scattering particles in the final state.
+By suitably choosing the momenta and spin configurations of the two particles, one may selectively access the contributions from the terms of interest and suppress contributions from other terms.
+A unique characteristic of $A_z$ is that it vanishes in the coplanar kinematical conditions, as discussed in the present study.
+The dependence of $A_z$ on the deviation from the coplanar condition may provide important information.
+Comprehensive measurements of spin observables, including $A_z$, should also be important.
+In particular, a combined analysis using both $A_y$ and $A_z$ will be important for identifying the underlying origins of the observed asymmetry.
+A discussion of suitable kinematical setups and spin observables for pinning down a specific term is in progress.
 From an experimental point of view, it is possible to measure $A_z$ by using a $\phi$-symmetric setup such as a solenoid spectrometer.
 This is in contrast to the case of $A_y$, where only a part of $\phi$ angles can contribute to $A_y$.
-Such a unique feature of $A_z$ is most suitable for studying the s.p. natures in unstable nuclei using radioactive isotope beams with the $(p,pN)$ reaction in inverse kinematics~\cite{KAWASE2018}.
+Such a unique feature of $A_z$ is most suitable for studying the s.p. nature in unstable nuclei using radioactive isotope beams with the $(p,pN)$ reaction in inverse kinematics~\cite{KAWASE2018}.